Bal-tec™ Home Ball Material Selection

-Click to see our Teflon ball stock in our shopping cart.
+See our PTFE ball stock in our shopping cart.

 The spark test can be a very effective test procedure to help identify a material.
-Use an ordinary off hand, shop grinder, for this test.
+Use an ordinary shop grinder for this test.
 Ideally use a course (40) grit grinding wheel.
 This test is more effective in an almost dark area.
 The grinding wheel should be dressed to remove any metal embedded in the surface.
-Hold the ball in the same Vise Grip® pliers used for the file hardness test.

-Lets break the appearance of the spark coming of the grinding wheel down into three categories.
+Lets break the appearance of the sparks coming off the grinding wheel down into three categories:

 To the quest of determining the material, we must add that of determining the required quality.

-Request a ball grade chart printed on plastic, from our office, to better understand the quality specifications and one will be sent to you free of charge.
+Request a ball grade chart, printed on plastic, from our office to better understand the quality and grade specifications and one will be sent to you free of charge.
 It is available as a download from our web site.